School and road closures. Get the latest on this Northern California winter weather.

 Radars | 10-day forecast | Today's forecast

-We'll get a mid-week break from the wet weather, but it looks like this active weather pattern continues for a while with more rain and snow this upcoming weekend.
+Update 5p: Snow ending overnight.
+Valley lows will drop to near or slightly below freezing by early Wednesday.
+We'll have dry weather through Thursday, but an active weather pattern returns Friday with more rain and snow through this upcoming weekend.
 Commuters should also be cautious of black ice in the foothills.
 The melted snow will re-freeze overnight with temperatures in the 20's.
 One rule of thumb is that if it looks shiny and wet, assume it's ice.
 Take it slow and use caution in the morning.

 RELATED: Your snow pics!